ZhenyingZhu/StudyNotes/SystemDesign.md

 - why:
 - how:
   - a machine with index, record the machine id.
   - store in the mem first, when mem is full, start writting to disk.
+The chunk is written that is sorted.
+  - Sharding: ring.